KubaP/glsl-lsp/docs/spec.md

 // Provided 4 expressions, but there are only 3 members Data d = {5, 1.0, mat2(0.0), 7};
 ```

+### Opaque Types
+Opaque types do not support initialization at all; any attempt to do so is illegal.

 ### Note about Initializer Lists
 Child initializer lists can only be used if the parent composite-type also uses an initializer list: